Vishal14H/Number-Wizard-UI/README.md

 # Number-Wizard-UI
-This is the number wizard game with a template and plau buttons to play.
+This is the number wizard game with a template and play buttons to play.